All Episodes

 Good afternoon, sir.

-He called into your program and speculated that some of Hillary's symptoms might be um due to myasthenia gravis.
+He called into your program and speculated that some of Hillary's symptoms might be due to myasthenia gravis.

-Um and like I said, I'm not a physician.
+And like I said, I'm not a physician.

-I worked at a major medical center here in the United States, saw individuals from all over the world.
+I worked at a major medical center here in the United States, saw individuals from all over the world, also taught in a graduate training program at a prominent U.S. university here in diagnostics.

-I witnessed on Monday, and I've been waiting for you all week to see something on your show.
+I witnessed on Monday, and I've been waiting for you all week to see something on your show, during the Philadelphia rally, Hillary's right eye kept coursing to midline.

-What we look for when a person turns their head, uh their eyes should be parallel to one another and move in what we call a conjugate gaze.
+What we look for when a person turns their head, their eyes should be parallel to one another and move in what we call a conjugate gaze.

 Hers did not.